truelossless/crocolang/README.md

 Other simple examples can be seen under the `tests` folder.
 For the partial spec and even more examples, see [here](SPEC.md).

-PULL REQUESTS ARE WELCOME SO YOU CAN IMPROVE MY MESS !
+Feel free to fill issues and open pull requests !!

 The lexer and parser are backend-agnostic, which means it should be easy to add all types of backends.
-Currently there is a interpreter backend (crocoi), and an llvm backend (crocol, WIP)
+Currently there is a interpreter backend (crocoi), and an LLVM backend (crocol).

 ## Downloading croco